Euro banknotes

-According to European Central Bank estimates, in December 2022, there were about 29.450 billion banknotes in circulation around the eurozone, with a total value of about €1.572 trillion.
-On 8 November 2012, the ECB announced that the first series of notes would be replaced by the Europa series (also called ES2), starting with the 5 euro note on 2 May 2013.
+According to European Central Bank estimates, in July 2023, there were about 29.624 billion banknotes in circulation around the eurozone, with a total value of about €1.569 trillion.
+On 8 November 2012, the ECB announced that the first series of notes would be replaced by the Europa series (also called ES2), starting with the 5 euro note.
 This series does not have a €500 note, as the ECB have decided to permanently cease its production over concerns that it could facilitate illicit activities.

 Estimates suggest that the average life of a euro banknote is about three years before replacement due to wear, but with a wide variation by denomination level, from less than a year for €5 banknotes to over 30 years for €500 banknotes, on average.
 High denomination banknotes (€100, €200, €500) typically last longer as they are less frequently used.
 The Europa series lower denomination €5 and €10 banknotes are designed to last longer, thanks to additional coating.